-Mark Wright, the research specialist for UK equities, thinks that a strong rerating is certainly justified.
+Mark Wright thinks that a strong rerating is certainly justified.
 The company has grown very strongly.
 Mark believes that, when it announces full-year results for the year ending 30 September 2018, Diploma will have had its strongest two years of organic growth, with the prospect of more to come.
-However, as a value investor, Mark considered Diploma to be the obvious candidate for a sale when the team were looking to reduce SIGT's UK equities allocation by 1% at the end of July 2018.
-Mark was also conscious that, with the departure of Bruce Thomas, Diploma's previous CEO of 20 years, there is the potential for increased execution risk, particularly if Nigel Lingwood, the current finance director also decides to retire.
+However, as an investor whose decisions are driven by relative valuations, Mark considered Diploma to be the obvious candidate for a sale when the team were looking to reduce SIGT's UK equities allocation by 1% at the end of July 2018.
+Mark was also conscious that, with the departure of Bruce Thomas, Diploma's previous chief executive officer of 20 years, there is the potential for increased execution risk, particularly if Nigel Lingwood, the current finance director also decides to retire.
 Mark believes that both have been key to Diploma's success over the last 10 years.